Ankit01yadav/Banking_Manage_System/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-MySQL Connector for Python
+- MySQL Connector for Python.
-Python MySQL Tutorial.
+- Python MySQL Tutorial.